wbalmer/petitRADTRANS/docs/content/installation.rst

 .. code-block:: bash

-    sudo apt-get install python python-pip gfortran
+    sudo apt-get install python python-pip gfortran chromium

 On some distributions, ``python`` may need to be replaced with ``python3``.

 ..
-Note:: A general Python recommendation is to use a Python virtual environment such as `venv <https://docs.python.org/3/library/venv.html>`_ or `conda <https://docs.anaconda.com/free/anaconda/install/index.html>`_, to prevent potential conflicts.
+Note:: A general Python recommendation is to use a Python virtual environment such as `venv <https://docs.python.org/3/library/venv.html>`_ (recommended) or `conda <https://docs.anaconda.com/free/anaconda/install/index.html>`_, to prevent potential conflicts.

 Mac OS
 ------

-.. important:: On Mac, it is highly recommended to use a Python virtual environment such as `venv <https://docs.python.org/3/library/venv.html>`_ or `conda <https://docs.anaconda.com/free/anaconda/install/index.html>`_, to prevent potential conflicts.
+.. important:: On Mac, it is highly recommended to use a Python virtual environment such as `venv <https://docs.python.org/3/library/venv.html>`_ (recommended) or `conda <https://docs.anaconda.com/free/anaconda/install/index.html>`_, to prevent potential conflicts.

 Recommended: using homebrew
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~